redis/docs/content/operate/kubernetes/release-notes/7-4-6-releases/_index.md

 ### OpenShift SCC

 Versions 6.4.2-6 and later include a new SCC (`redis-enterprise-scc-v2`) that you need to bind to your service account before upgrading.
-OpenShift clusters running version 6.2.12 or earlier upgrading to version 6.2.18 or later might get stuck if you skip this step.
+If you skip this step, OpenShift clusters running version 6.2.12 or earlier might get stuck when upgrading to version 6.2.18 or later.
 See [upgrade a Redis Enterprise cluster (REC)]({{< relref "/operate/kubernetes/upgrade/upgrade-redis-cluster#before-upgrading" >}}) for instructions.

 ### Upcoming Changes